Mannu-Lamba/Mannu-Lamba/README.md

 ## 👤 About Me

-I'm a developer passionate about building real-world projects using Python, C++, and MySQL.
+I'm a Developer passionate about building real-world projects using Python, C++, and MySQL.
 I enjoy problem-solving, backend development, and exploring AI-based automation.
+My keen intrests lie in A.I. and how it works.

 ---